Geometric Shapes and Patterns

-The colour on display here really makes the design.
-Classic colour combinations associated with the era are used here, including mixtures of vivid purples, yellows, oranges and greens.
+The color on display here really makes the design.
+Classic colour combinations associated with the era are used here, including mixtures of vivid purples, yellows, oranges, and greens.

-Geometric designs don’t have to be as safe as their precise origins would suggest.
+Your designs don’t have to be as safe as their precise origins would suggest.
 Shapes can be warped and twisted to form designs that jump off the screen.

 Experiment with a trippy look to draw people in.
 Some designers add animation to these designs to maximise their impact.

 Origami is an impressive art form in its own right, and when it’s blended with geometric patterns, it creates a stunning look.

 Triangles of different shapes and sizes are used to form the body of the bird and they are shaded appropriately to create a more realistic 3D appearance.